deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 A news reel of different emotions rapid-fired across Gabriel's face, but he sat down and said nothing, letting Ava take her time.

 "I miss my parents." she said, finally.
-"It's…so nice to have a parent again, I love you.
-You took me in, you've been everything I needed but…"
+"It's...so nice to have a parent again, I love you.
+You took me in, you've been everything I needed but..."

 "I understand."
 Gabriel said softly.
 "There's no substitute for the original.
 Hell, I miss *my* folks."

-"No, that's not it…" Ava sighed, then wiped her eyes.
-"I feel really guilty whenever I think this, but I kind of feel like…like you've been a *better* father to me.
+"No, that's not it..."
+Ava sighed, then wiped her eyes.
+"I feel really guilty whenever I think this, but I kind of feel like...like you've been a *better* father to me.
 You're *here*, you've always been here for Adam, and you've been here for me too.
 I hate to say it, but my parents' idea of being good parents was just to, to buy me stuff.
-They gave me whatever I asked for but they didn't really…I don't know…"
+They gave me whatever I asked for but they didn't really...I don't know..."

 "They gave you what you asked for, which maybe wasn't what you needed?"
 Gabriel finished.

-"…Papa would never have joked about fixing the bed."
+"...Papa would never have joked about fixing the bed."
 Ava said.
-"And…Mom would have told me off for not brushing my hair, but you asked if I was feeling okay.
+"And...Mom would have told me off for not brushing my hair, but you asked if I was feeling okay.
 Stuff like that, that you do for me and for Adam.
 You treat us like a, like you're our *friend* as well as our dad.
-I miss them, but…they treated me more like a doll or a…a pet or a trophy sometimes."
+I miss them, but...they treated me more like a doll or a...a pet or a trophy sometimes."

 Gabriel handed her a clean tissue, which she made grateful use of.
 "You don't need to feel guilty of that, you know." he said.

 "I know that up *here*."
-Ava tapped her scalp, then bunched a fist between her breasts and knocked on her sternum. "but…"
+Ava tapped her scalp, then bunched a fist between her breasts and knocked on her sternum. "but..."

 Gabe scooted round the table and hugged her.
 "It means a lot." he promised.
-"I try but…it's good to know you think I'm doing a good job."
+"I try but...it's good to know you think I'm doing a good job."

 She smiled.
 "I'm glad I got that out there."